 Obaii-in was built in the 1500’s at the direction of a very wealthy family as a memorial to their deceased father.
 It’s way off the beaten tourist path so we had it almost all to ourselves with the exception of a few eagle eyed staff who roamed the grounds, knowing all too well, I’m certain, that people like me pose a real challenge to their rules.

-I know not to take photos of sacred altars, but my bad-ass teen age self emerged in full power when restricted from taking a photo of the buildings or the gardens.
-I easily decided to disregard such an admonition and my sweet friend fortunately did not discourage me.
+I know not to take photos of sacred altars and certain works of art, but my bad-ass teen age self emerged in full power when restricted from taking a photo of the buildings or the gardens.
+I easily decided to disregard such an admonition and my sweet Japanese friend fortunately did not discourage me.
 The gardens were practically begging to be photographed.
+I heard them call to me.
 Each corner turned revealed a new vision of the spring life force as well as the simple beauty of Japanese design.

 As the Japanese do so well because of the influence of the tea ceremony, the layout of the grounds and gardens are fashioned to reveal only small parts of the entire scene at a time.
 This slows down visitors and invites them to examine more closely what is immediate as well as to anticipate what surprises and delights might lie around the next bend in the pathway.